DataFlux-Robot/FluxWeave/README.md

 - Limited flexibility
 - Not suitable for modular robot assembly

-To address this, we developed this tool within the **R³ Architecture**, with the goals of:
+To address this, we developed this tool, with the goals of:
 - **Dynamically generating URDF files** from modular assembly
 - Simplifying robot hardware modeling
 - Supporting automated workflows for simulation and deployment